jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 ## Debugging the model

 When working with JAX and JIT-compiled functions, debugging requires different techniques than traditional Python debugging.
-Since JIT compilation traces your function and compiles it to XLA, standard `print()` statements won't work inside compiled functions.
+Since JIT compilation traces your function and compiles it to XLA, standard `print()` statements execute at trace time and won't work inside compiled functions.

 **JAX debugging tools:**